FumiyaKohzu/ReadmeEditor/meta-rvgpu_README.md

 ## Remote Virtio GPU Device support layer(meta-rvgpu)
 Remote Virtio GPU Device (RVGPU) is a client-server based rendering engine, which allows to render 3D on one device (client) and display it via network on another device (server).
-For build instructions and testing methods, please refer to the README.md file in the meta-rvgpu directory.
 RVGPU is OSS.
 For more details, please visit the following URL:
 https://github.com/Panasonic-Automotive/remote-virtio-gpu